christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 ### Does it work with all programming languages?
 It supports 20+ major languages.
 For unlisted languages, you can try the "force" option, but results may vary.

+### Does it work with embedded code like JavaScript in HTML files?
+No, the current version only processes comments based on the file extension.
+JavaScript or CSS comments within HTML files will not be removed.
+We're actively working on adding support for embedded languages in a future release.

 ## Privacy & Security

 Comment Cleaner Pro: